LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 at rowgroup level, however a rowgroup is typically 128MB in size, while pages are typically 1MB.
 Note: both row group and page sizes are configurable, see [Parquet configuration options]((#parquet-configuration-options)).
 Column indexes and their sibling, offset indexes, are stored in the footer of Parquet files version 1.11 and above.
-This has the additional advantage that when scannin Parquet files without applying filters, the footers with the column index data can simply be skipped.
+This has the additional advantage that when scanning Parquet files without applying filters, the footers with the column index data can simply be skipped.
 See a detailed [description of column and offset indexes in Parquet at this link](https://github.com/apache/parquet-format/blob/master/PageIndex.md)

 ### Tools to drill down on column index metadata in Parquet files**